 When I asked Trunk about the biggest obstacle for INTJ women, she didn’t even pause: “Being questioned for why they can’t fit in with other women.”

-I took this answer to a group of nearly 100 INTJ women, and they resoundingly agreed.
+I took this answer to a group of nearly one hundred INTJ women, and they resoundingly agreed.
 Most have only a few female friends, and many were tomboys as kids.
 Over and over, I heard that female politics or “girl stuff” is like a foreign language, one they’re expected to speak but were never taught.
 Several even wondered how much more they could have accomplished with their powerful minds if they had been born male.

-Instead they’re constantly questioned for their blunt, sensible attitude.
+Instead, they’re constantly questioned for their blunt, sensible attitude.
 “If I were a dude, my workplace wouldn’t care about my demeanor and personality being the way it is,” one told me.

 But it’s not just the workplace that’s hard.
 Relationships can be even harder.
 According to Trunk, “INTJ women don’t need a lot of the things out of a relationship that a traditional relationship provides.
 They aren’t going to take care of all their partner’s emotional needs, and they tend to be goal-oriented and financially independent.
-All they really need is just love and support.”
+All they really need is love and support.”

-“Your family thinks it’s sad that you work so hard and they try to get you to do things for fun.
-What they don’t understand is that for you, working is fun.”
+“Your family thinks it’s sad that you work so hard, and they try to get you to do things for ‘fun.’
+Although everyone needs a healthy balance, what they don’t understand is that for you, working generally is fun.”

 According to Trunk, this also leads to the biggest mistake INTJ women make.
 “They settle.
 They start to try to fake it, and they downplay their competence.
 They know it puts people off so they try to hide it.”
-Trunk says this gamble never pays off.
+Trunk said this gamble never pays off.
 “You can’t fake it.
 You’ll still seem different.
 So then you’re still the outcast but without the dazzling brilliance that people will respect about you.”

 To me, what Trunk described sounded like a catch 22.
 How can you find acceptance, if you’re an outsider whether you try to fit in or not?
 But Trunk said that fitting in with the female norm wasn’t the point at all.
 She offered several tips for finding acceptance:

-“As an INTJ woman your aspirations are outside of traditional female roles, but you’re not the only one.
+“As an INTJ woman, your aspirations might be outside of traditional female roles, but you’re not the only one.
 Surround yourself with women with big ambitions — you’ll fit in.”
-Professional associations, women’s leadership events and continuing education classes are all great places to meet ambitious women.
+Professional associations, women’s leadership events, and continuing education classes are all great places to meet ambitious women.

 Being accepted and understood feels very good to an INTJ woman, but it can be hard to find that acceptance with family members.
 Instead, turn to the colleagues you admire the most.
 These are the people who will respect your natural competence and like your personality.

 Seminar for INTJs: Our partner Quistic offers a course for INTJ success.
 “Best Practices for Leveraging INTJ Strengths (and How to Be a Likable INTJ)” is a four-part webinar from career coach Penelope Trunk.
 Includes access to a private Facebook group with nearly 200 success-oriented INTJs.
 Learn more about the INTJ course here.